 The Collaboration of Eurolife members has resulted in over 200 student exchanges between the Network’s Partner universities and Eurolife prides itself in already having facilitated the exchanges of over 50 students and researchers, within the context of the three Eurolife Mobility initiatives: Eurolife Joint Program in Translational and Experimental Medicine (JPTEM), Eurolife Short-term Research Exchange Program and Eurolife Scholarship Program for Early Career Researchers.

 In addition, Eurolife has funded 73 grants for the Eurolife Summer and Winter Schools.

 The Eurolife Lecture Series is a new Eurolife initiative, which facilitates and encourages educational and scientific interactions with the goal to contribute towards developing new pan-European standards of excellence in life science education and to increase institutional collaboration.
-Following the successful launch of the action at the University of Strasbourg in 2018, Eurolife plans for the next Lectures Series to take place at the Medical University of Innsbruck in 2019.
+Following the successful launch of the action at the University of Strasbourg in 2018, Eurolife plans for the next Lectures Series to take place at the University of Strasbourg and Medical University of Innsbruck in 2019.

 Eurolife Distinguished Lecture Series launched in 2008 has seen 28 academic experts in the field present at Eurolife Partner Universities promoting a unified vision of the aims of the Network and stimulating interaction between researchers at Eurolife Partner Universities.